RanaiKuruma/Retail_EDA/README.md

     - South Region
     - Same Day (shipment type)
     - Home Office (segment)
-    - Copiers, machines or any technology related item
     - technology category

  - These parameters can be improved by: